AnshDwi/task-management-system/README.md

 - Add file attachments and comments per task
 - Add refresh tokens and secure cookie auth
 - Add unit and integration tests
-- Deploy frontend on Vercel and backend on Render
-- Add dark mode and command palette support

 ## License